Object whose values are action creator functions.

 Returns the return type of the action creator.

-A type describing the return value of createAsyncThunk
+A type describing the return value of createAsyncThunk.

-Might be useful for wrapping createAsyncThunk
+Might be useful for wrapping createAsyncThunk in custom abstractions.

-A ThunkAction created by createAsyncThunk
+A ThunkAction created by createAsyncThunk.

 Dispatching it returns a Promise for either a